julien-jacob/wplingua/readme.txt

 You can also control the appearance of the language switcher using:

-✓ Switcher styles (dropdown, inline, block...)
+✓ Switcher styles (dropdown, inline and block)
 ✓ Predefined themes (light, dark, chameleon, etc.)
 ✓ Configurable language names (translated name, original name, language ID, etc.)
-✓ Flag shapes (round, rectangle, wavy)
+✓ Flag shapes (round, rectangle and wavy)
 ✓ Language-based flag choices or import your own flag images ✓ Adding custom CSS in a dedicated insert